-According to Bryant Falk of Abacus Entertainment, voice over professional and on-camera commercial and corporate producer-director, studio microphones generally give your voice more bass as you get closer to them.
-Most condenser mics are designed to be placed only a few inches (a hand width or two) from your mouth, however, you would be wise to make use of a pop filter to avoid plosives.
+According to Bryant Falk of Abacus Entertainment, studio microphones generally give your voice more bass as you get closer to them.
+Most condenser mics are designed to be placed only a few inches (a hand width or two) from your mouth.
+However, you would be wise to use a pop filter to avoid plosives.

 In any case, it can always be useful to go into your local music store or head to a site like SweetWater.
-In either case, you’ll find professionals who can guide you through the process of testing and purchasing a mic.
+There, you’ll find professionals who can guide you through the process of testing and purchasing a mic.

 Understanding the Importance of Preamps